Ekerot/BlockchainDemocracySwedish/README.md

 [2] A. Tapascott och D. Tapascott, *Blockchain revolution: How the technology behind Bitcoin is changing the money, buisness and the world*, Storbrittanien: Penguin Books, 2016.

+[3] M. Malkovský, *The concept of smart contracts*, Essä, Faculty of Law, Finland: University of Turku, 2015.